larryhastings/correlate/README.md

 contributed to the sum of *all* fuzzy matches for `key_a` across all successful matches in `dataset_a`.

-### Why correlate Doesn't Use The Gail-Shapley Algorithm
+### Why correlate Doesn't Use The Gale-Shapley Algorithm

-A friend asked me if this was isomorphic to the Stable Matching Problem:
+A friend asked me if the problem **correlate** solves is isomorphic to the Stable Matching Problem:

 https://en.wikipedia.org/wiki/Stable_matching_problem

-Because, if it was, I might be able to use the Gail-Shapley algorithm:
+Because, if it was, I could use the Gale-Shapley algorithm:

 https://en.wikipedia.org/wiki/Gale%E2%80%93Shapley_algorithm

-I thought about this for quite a while, and I don't think **correlate** maps perfectly onto the stable matching problem.  **correlate**solves a problem that is:
+I thought about this for quite a while, and I don't think the problem **correlate** solves maps perfectly onto the stable matching problem.  **correlate**solves a problem that is:

-1. simpler, and
+1. simpler,
-1. different.
+2. different, and

-I think it *could* use Gail-Shapley, but that wouldn't be guaranteed to produce optimal results... and it's more expensive than my "greedy" algorithm.
+3. harder.

-In all the following examples, `A`, `B`, and `C` are values in `dataset_a` (aka "men") and X, Y, and Z are values in `dataset_b` (aka "women").
+I think it *could* use Gale-Shapley, but that wouldn't be guaranteed to produce optimal results... and it's more expensive than my "greedy" algorithm.

+In all the following examples, `A`, `B`, and `C` are values in `dataset_a` (aka "men") and `X`, `Y`, and `Z` are values in `dataset_b` (aka "women").
 The expression `A: XY` means "`A` prefers `X` to `Y`".
 The expression `A:X=1.5` means "when matching `A` and `X`, their score is `1.5`".
+When I talk about Gale-Shapley, `dataset_a` will stand for the men and `dataset_b` will stand for the women, which means `A` is a man and `X` is a woman.
+Where we need to talk about the matches themselves, we'll call them `P` and `Q`.

-*How is it simpler?*
+#### How is it simpler?

 The stable matching problem only requires a local ordering, where the preferences of any value in either dataset are disjoint from the orderings of any other value.
-But **correlate** uses a "score"--a number--to compute these preferences, and this score is symmetric; if `A:X=1.5`, then `X:A=1.5` too.
+But **correlate** uses an absolute "score"--a number--to compute these preferences, and this score is symmetric; if `A:X=1.5`, then `X:A=1.5` too.

 On this related Wikipedia page: